What exactly is MVP?

 How can MVP help achieve product-market fit

 World-shaping apps are not created overnight.
 Moreover, premature scaling can cause a startup to fail.
-Some analysts claim it can amount to 70% of all startup fails.
-The underlying factor is market fit, which is hard to achieve without enough trial and error.
+Some analysts claim it can amount to 70% of all startups failing.
+The underlying factor is market fit which is hard to achieve without enough trial and error.

-But product-market fit isn’t set in stone.
+But the product-market fit isn’t set in stone.
 It can and will change with changes in the market.
-For example, Netflix started out as a service that mailed DVD discs.
-In order to keep being relevant, they pivoted to online.
-So did Slack founders when they discovered it was their video game’s side-project that had potential and not the original idea.
+For example, Netflix started as a service that mailed DVDs.
+In order to stay relevant, they pivoted to online.
+So did Slack founders when they discovered it was their video game’s side project that had potential and not the original idea.

 Chasing after a fully developed product and fast launch, many startup founders ignore the product-market fit.
 That can drain the resources on unnecessary features and lead to premature scaling.
 Consistent growth, on the contrary, requires investing resources gradually and paying early customers appropriate attention.
 That’s where the MVP approach comes in.